natelistrom/natelistrom.github.io/_posts/2024-02-06-beginning-middle-end-2.md

 But it turns out Aristotle wasn't primarily concerned with structure.
 His point was that a story should be complete and uncontaminated.
 It should contain every necessary part of itself and nothing else.

-Granted that structure wasn't his focuse, in this note we'll explore what Aristotle's formula does and doesn't say about story structure.
+Granted that structure wasn't his focus, in this note we'll explore what Aristotle's formula does and doesn't say about story structure.

 This note is a part of a series.